-Missed periods are most commonly caused by stress, but bleeding between periods or directly after sex is not normal’and should be investigated to rule out serious health issues like cancer.
+Missed periods – not related to pregnancy – are most commonly caused by stress, but bleeding between periods or directly after sex is not ‘normal’ and should be investigated to rule out potentially serious health issues.

-Premenstrual headaches and breast tenderness are caused by hormonal imbalances, often to oestrogen, but intense cramping that disrupts your daily life should be examined.
+Premenstrual headaches and breast tenderness are caused by hormonal imbalances, often to oestrogen, but intense cramping that disrupts your daily life is definitely not ‘normal’.

-Severe cramping and bleeding between periods should always be investigated but cramps, migraines and heavy bleeding are widely accepted as standard side effects of the menstrual cycle, but women shouldn’t settle for pain and discomfort but investigate how best to help yourself, and consult with your doctor.
+Severe cramping and bleeding between periods should always be investigated but cramps, migraines and heavy bleeding are widely accepted as standard side effects of the menstrual cycle.

 A sudden increase in the volume of your period could be a sign of underlying issues like hypothyroidism, uterine fibroids, polycystic ovarian syndrome (PCOS) or polyps, which are abnormal growths of tissue in the cervix.

-In young women, an unusually heavy period is often the first sign of a bleeding disorder, which are now believed to be more common than we originally thought and prolonged heavy periods can lead to iron deficiency, which affects hair, teeth and nail strength and causes fatigue.
+In young women, an unusually heavy period is often the first sign of a bleeding disorder and prolonged heavy periods can lead to iron deficiency, which affects hair, teeth and nail strength and causes fatigue.

-The average cycle is 28 days long, so you ovulate on day 14 and have a period on day 21 that lasts between four and seven days but not everyone has a 28 day cycle – lots of women have 21 day cycles, and some have anywhere up to 35.
+The average cycle is 28 days long, but lots of women have 21 or 24 day cycles, and some have anywhere up to 35.

 Your cycle is individual to your body clock so if it is usual for you that’s fine, but it’s changes in the timeline of your period that you need to watch for.

-Any unexplained bleeding checked by a doctor or gynaecologist – it could be the only sign of precancerous cells.
+Any unexplained bleeding needs to be checked by a doctor or gynaecologist – it could be the only sign of precancerous cells.

-Cramping is one of the most talked about period complaints, but if you’re having pain that’s interfering with your daily life – causing you to miss days at work or school – that shouldn’t be accepted or put up with.
+Cramping is one of the most talked about period complaints, but if you’re having pain that’s interfering with your daily life – causing you to miss days at work or cancelling social engagements – that shouldn’t be accepted or put up with.

 Premenstrual syndrome (PMS) is a combination of symptoms that many women experience one to two weeks before their period.
 But while PMS is part and parcel of monthly periods, it shouldn’t get in the way of your daily routine.